eulloa10/financial-data-pipeline/README.md

-# Financial and Economic Indicators Tracking and Analysis
+# Automated Financial and Economic Indicator Dashboard using AWS and Preset

 ## Background

-Investors need quick, actionable insights on key financial indicators without sifting through an overwhelming amount of data.
-While FRED provides a vast library of metrics and graphs, it lacks the ability to focus on a customized set of indicators in a single view.
-This project automates the extraction of selected financial data from the FRED API, processes it for analysis, and delivers a streamlined dashboard and reports tailored to the investor’s specific interests, enabling efficient trend monitoring and informed decision-making.
+Investors need quick access to key financial indicators without sifting through an overwhelming amount of data.
+[FRED](https://fred.stlouisfed.org/) offers a wealth of financial data, but doesn't provide a way to easily view a customized set of indicators.
+This project automates the extraction of selected financial data from the FRED API, processes it for analysis, and delivers a dashboard and reports tailored to the investor’s specific interests.

 ### Key Financial and Economic Indicators Tracked:
 - Case-Shiller Index